kstenerud/dogma/kbnf_v1.md

 * Modulus (`%`)
 * Power (`^`, where `x^y` means x to the power of y)
 * Negation ('-')

-**Note**: Calculations can produce a [quiet NaN](#qnan-function) value under [certain conditions in accordiance with the IEEE 754 specification](https://en.wikipedia.org/wiki/NaN#Operations_generating_NaN).
-If different processing is required (such as traps or exceptions), this must be documented in your specification.

 Operator precedence (low to high):